UedaTakeyuki/persistentint/README.md

 # persistentint
-Integer value which exist in persistent
+Integer value which exist in persistent.

 ## How to use
 ```go: